tratteo/nuxt_template/README.md

 # Nuxt badass template

 You can use this template as a starting point for any of your projects.
-Enhoy!
+Enjoy!

 ## Tutorials and examples
 This repository is going to have different branches.
 Each branch is relative to a specific tutorial I posted on my channel.